Last updated: February 2026

 YouTube API: Block uses YouTube's API to fetch playlist information.
 YouTube's privacy policy applies to their service: Google Privacy Policy

-Apple Calendar: Events are created using Apple's EventKit framework and stored in your device's calendar app.
+Apple Calendar: Events are created and managed using Apple's EventKit framework and stored in your device's calendar app.